3MFConsortium/spec_securecontent/3MF Secure Content.md

 In order to allow for the use of 3MF in highly secure printing environments, several additions are needed to efficiently support confidentiality of specific content in the 3MF package, providing a 3MF producer with the capability to control which consumers have access to the confidential content.

 A consumer not supporting the 3MF Secure Content Extension MAY be able to consume the 3MF with this extension.
-For this purpose, the 3MF Secure Content Extension MAY contain alternative representation of confidential contents (see 3MF Production Extension version 1.2???), e.g. low resolution information, bounding box, obfuscated model, etc., so the consumer could perform some basic tasks.
+For this purpose, the 3MF Secure Content Extension MAY contain alternative representation of confidential contents (see the [3MF Production Extension](https://github.com/3MFConsortium/spec_production/blob/1.2-update/3MF%20Production%20Extension.md), e.g. low resolution information, bounding box, obfuscated model, etc., so the consumer could perform some basic tasks.
 For example, a consumer not supporting the current extension, should be able to render a low resolution preview or pack models in the build, without requiring access to secured content.

 In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the Secure Content Extension as “required extension”, as defined in the core specification.
 However if the Secure Content Extension is not enlisted as required, any consumer which does not support the Secure Content Extension will be able to access the alternative non-confidential representation of confidential models.